omar-sh/PI_TASK/readme.md

 2- navigate to the project folder and do `composer install` to  install the packages

-3- open a terminal, navigate to the project folder, and call `VERBOSE=1 QUEUE=* php ./vendor/resque/php-resque/bin/resque`  this should be stay working to send emails
+3- open a terminal, navigate to the project folder, and call `VERBOSE=1 QUEUE=* php ./vendor/resque/php-resque/bin/resque`  this should be stay working to send emails.
+Please note that this command may change if you are working in windows environment for settings those values `VERBOSE=1 QUEUE=*`.

 4- you can test  the  project, by issueing a  request to `localhost:{port}/{project_name}/sensorEndPoint.php`